gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

    Trial Version
     Enable to automatically re-arm the expiration on Windows Trial Images during provisioning Enabled Sysprep?
-    Applicable to multiple Clouds, including VMware vCenter, SCVMM, Nutanix, Hyper-V, KVM, and Google GCP.
+    Applicable to VMware vCenter Clouds.
 Enable if the Windows Image has been sysprepped.
 If enabled, |morpheus| will inject ``unattend.xml``

 3. Click :guilabel:`Save Changes`